dryajov/opium-decorators/README.md

 Since Opium supports a broad set of dependency types, it allows this set of decorators to inject _anything_ that can be decorated.
 This means that it supports constructor injection, argument injection and property injection.
 In other words, dependencies can be injected to constructors, static and instance methods, static properties and instance properties and accessors (getters/setters).

-In addition, since Opium supports asynchronous DI it is possible to inject `Promises` and other `async` methods, in which case the result of the asynchronous operation is going to be injected.
+In addition, since Opium supports asynchronous DI it is possible to inject `Promises` and `async` methods, in which case the result of the asynchronous operation is going to be injected.

 ### Usage